pfirsich/htcpp/README.md

 ## To Do (Should)
 * Improve behaviour in case of DDos (esp. in conjunction with Cloudflare DDoS protection) - from here: https://fasterthanli.me/articles/i-won-free-load-testing (great post!)
-    - Respond with 429/503 or start refusing connections if overloaded (likely both, but at different levels?)
-    - Only parse request line to determine if a handler exists and answer 404/405 and close (avoid big bogus POSTs eating up bandwidth).
+    - Only parse request line to determine if a handler exists then respond 404/405 and close as soon as possible (avoid big bogus POSTs eating up bandwidth).
 * TLS SNI (then move `tls` object into `hosts`)
 * Currently the response body is copied from the response object (argument to respond) to the responseBuffer before sending.
 Somehow avoid this copy. (send header and body separately?).
 * Split off the library part better, so htcpp can actually be used as a library cleanly